 Why does this matter for solo practice?

 For specific drills in this book, the Dodgebee is perfect for high throws and jump timing practice.
 Its slow descent gives you more time to read the disc in the air, which builds tracking skills that transfer directly to game situations.
-It is also ideal for hammer practice because it goes upside down easily and floats, giving you more time to watch the flight path.
+It is also ideal for hammer practice because it has a taller rim than a regular disc so it spins very well upside down.
+When catching it, you just wanna grab it super tight and firm because it is just so dang soft.

 Cleats: Helpful but Not Required